• Home

 Recommended Video

-The meeting came at the end of a week where a conflict between Secretary of War Pete Hegseth and OpenAI rival Anthropic burst into public acrimony, ending with the apparent end of Anthropic’s contracts with the Pentagon and with the federal government in general.
+The meeting and the deal came at the end of a week where a conflict between Secretary of War Pete Hegseth and OpenAI rival Anthropic burst into public acrimony, ending with the apparent cancellation of Anthropic’s contracts with the Pentagon and with the federal government in general.

-Altman said the government is willing to let OpenAI build their own “safety stack”—that is, the layered system of technical, policy, and human controls that sit between a powerful AI model and real-world use—and that if the model refuses to do a task, then the government would not force OpenAI to make it do that task.
+Altman told employees at the all-hands that the government is willing to let OpenAI build its own “safety stack”—that is, a layered system of technical, policy, and human controls that sit between a powerful AI model and real-world use—and that if the model refuses to perform a task, then the government would not force OpenAI to make it do so.

-OpenAI would retain control over how technical safeguards are implemented, which models are deployed and where, and would limit deployment to cloud environments rather than “edge systems.”
+Altman said that OpenAI would retain control over how technical safeguards are implemented and which models are deployed and where, and would limit deployment to cloud environments rather than “edge systems.”
 (In a military context, edge systems are a category that could include aircraft and drones.)
-In what would be a major concession, Altman told employees that the government said it is willing to include OpenAI’s named “red lines” in the contract, including not using AI to power autonomous weapons, no domestic mass surveillance and no critical decision-making.
+In what would be a major concession, Altman told employees that the government said it is willing to include OpenAI’s named “red lines” in the contract, such as not using AI to power autonomous weapons, conduct domestic mass surveillance, or engage in critical decision-making.

 Sasha Baker, head of national security policy at OpenAI, and Katrina Mulligan, who leads national security for OpenAI for Government, also spoke at the OpenAI all-hands, according to the source.
-One of those officials said the relationship with Anthropic and the government had broken down because Anthropic CEO and cofounder Dario Amodei had offended Department of War leadership, including publishing blog posts that “the department got upset about.”
+One of those officials said the relationship between Anthropic and the government had broken down because Anthropic cofounder and CEO Dario Amodei had offended Department of War leadership, including publishing blog posts that “the department got upset about.”

 The OpenAI all-hands came just after President Trump announced that the federal government will stop working with Anthropic, in a dramatic escalation of the government’s clash with the company over its AI models.

-At the OpenAI all-hands, staff were told that the most challenging aspect of the deal for leadership were concerns about foreign surveillance, and that there was a major worry about AI-driven surveillance threatening democracy, according to the source.
-However, company leaders also seemed to acknowledge the reality that governments will spy on adversaries internationally, recognizing claims that national-security officers “can’t do their jobs” without international surveillance capabilities.
+At the OpenAI all-hands, staff were told that the most challenging aspect of the deal for leadership was concern over foreign surveillance, and that there was a major worry about AI-driven surveillance threatening democracy, according to the source.
+However, company leaders also seemed to acknowledge the reality that governments will spy on adversaries internationally, recognizing claims that national security officers “can’t do their jobs” without international surveillance capabilities.
 References were made to threat intelligence reports showing that China was already using AI models to target dissidents overseas.

 About the Author